BlasBenito/spatialRF/README.md

-The package is designed to minimize the amount of code required to fit a spatial model from a training dataset, the names of the response and the predictors, and a distance matrix, as the non-runnable example below shows.
+The package is designed to minimize the amount of code required to fit a spatial model from a training dataset, the names of the response and the predictors, and a distance matrix, as the example below shows.

 ``` r
 spatial.model <- rf_spatial(